 In the UK in 2017, around 7.7 million people lived alone.
-Around 54% – or just over half of these – were men.
+Just over half of these were men.
 So when we launched the Living Well Alone Survey in September, we expected that we’d get a good mixture of men and women answering our questions – perhaps not quite fifty-fifty, but somewhere close.

 A quick look at the survey results shows that this isn’t what’s been happening.

 Despite making up more than half of the living alone community, men account for only 9% of all responses received so far.
 A staggering 89% of those who have taken the survey are women (the remaining 2% is made up of people who define in a non-binary way, and those who skipped the question).

 Everyone who has completed the survey has taken the time to give us thoughtful insight, and brilliant advice drawn from their experience – we’re really grateful, and confident that when we bring all of this together, we’ll be able to turn the Living Well Alone Project website into a vibrant toolkit aimed at celebrating the lives of those who live alone, and empowering those who do to lead happy, healthy, connected lives.